Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 Why does obesity trigger or worsen asthma?
 There are several possible reasons.
 It's known that obesity increases overall inflammation in the body, which may include the airways.
 Obese people also have a smaller lung capacity than people of normal weight.
 In addition, obesity increases the risk of GERD.

-Components of a Healthy Diet for Asthmatics and Other People
+Components of a Healthy Diet

 According to most nutritionists, a healthy diet should emphasize whole foods from plants and be low in saturated fat, trans fats, salt, and added sugar.
 Recommended components of the diet generally include: